Aurel-R/cma/README.md

 # First prototype (11 March 2016)
-This API allocate contiguous memory (CM) to perform IPC mechanism for share complex (and large) objects containing pointers (like list or binary tree for example).
+This API allocate contiguous memory (CM) to perform IPC mechanisms for share complex (and large) objects containing pointers (like list or binary tree for example).
 It is based on pointers arithmetic to not use data duplication and serialization.